ktmeaton/obsidian-public/academic/Plague Denmark Paper.md

 ![Arm position dating.](https://rawcdn.githack.com/ktmeaton/plague-phylogeography-projects/cb2039e/denmark/metadata/all/arm_position_dating.png){#fig:dating_arm_position width=75%}

+### Molecular {.page_break_before}

 The skeletal and molecular dates of the 9 high coverage *[[Yersinia pestis|Y. pestis]]* genomes are presented in Table @tbl:tip_dating_summary and Figure @fig:timeline_sites.
-Almost all molecular dates had overlap with the archaeological dates as determined by site occupation period and burial patterns.
+Almost all molecular dates had overlap with the archaeological dates as determined by the site occupation period and burial patterns.
 The exception to this pattern was individual G371 from the site of Tirup.
-To investigate this disparity, we performed 14C radiocarbon dating on this sample (Figure @fig:radiocarbon_g371).

-The radiocarbon estimate largely agrees with archaeological dates, with an estimated mean date of 1260 CE (+/- 75 yrs with 1 sigma).
-Thus there is robust evidence that the individual lived and died sometime between the late 12th and early 14th century

-However, the associated *[[Yersinia pestis|Y. pestis]]* genome is dated to the 15th century.
-While the 2 sigma distribution of the radiocarbon date does extends into the 15th century, there remains the substantial conflict with the known site occupation dates.

-> - How can a pathogen appear to have lived 100 years after its associated host?

 |     ID      | Region  |      Site      | Site Occupation | Arm Position | Skeletal Date |  Tip Date   |
 |:-----------:|:-------:|:--------------:|:---------------:|:------------:|:-------------:|:-----------:|